jc65536/teaching-cs32bc/hw1/README.md

 ## Project structure

 The files to edit are `cart.cpp`, `router.cpp`, and `search.cpp`.
-Follow the comments in these files to implement the relevant functions.
+Follow the comments in these files to implement the missing functions.

 ## Skills tested
 - String manipulation